 The magnetic flux returns to the shield core, reducing the leakage magnetic field.

-As shown in the figure, this can be improved by creating a closed magnetic circuit structure by resin shield, full shield, or metal integral molded.
+As shown in the figure, this can be improved by creating a closed magnetic circuit structure by using a resin shield, full shield, or integrally molded metal.
 It is desirable to design equipment that does not place a power supply near the radiation source or detector.
-If a compact which is easily affected by magnetic fields is placed near the power supply, it is necessary to incorporate a closed magnetic circuit structure.
+If compact equipment, which is easily affected by magnetic fields, is placed near the power supply, it is necessary to incorporate a closed magnetic circuit structure.

 Electromagnetic interference (EMI) can be broadly divided into "radiation noise" and "conduction noise".
 In the former, electromagnetic waves are emitted, and in the latter, noise flows through the electrical circuit.
 For radiated noise, it is necessary to block the spatial conduction of noise.
-To do so, shield the object with a good conductor (or magnetic material) such as metal.
-On the other hand, conduction noise includes differential mode noise and common mode noise.
+To do so, an object is shielded with a good conductor (or magnetic material) such as metal.
+In contrast, conduction noise is classified into differential mode noise and common mode noise.

-In particular, common mode noise is a component of switching noise that remains even if the loop is optimized.
+Common mode noise is a component of switching noise that remains even if the loop is optimized.
 The noise is conducted onto the power supply and causes instability.
 As a result, the signal from the detector is buried in noise and cannot be measured.
-Of course, if noise enters, the resolution of analysis deteriorates, and the waveform shifts, distorts, and ghost peaks appear.
+When the noise enters, the resolution of analysis deteriorates, and the waveform shifts, distorts, and ghost peaks appear.

-As a countermeasure, it is effective to confine noise by inserting a high impedance component such as an inductor into the conducting line.
+As a countermeasure, noise can be effectively confined by inserting a high-impedance component, such as an inductor, into the conducting line.
 Common mode noise also emits radiated noise.
-Since the electric field strength is proportional to the cable length, it is important to use the cable as short as possible while simultaneously shielding.
+As the electric field strength is proportional to the cable length, it is important to use as short a cable as possible while simultaneously applying shielding.

-In addition, when installing the power supply to the analyzers, it is also necessary to pay attention to temperature, humidity and chemical corrosion.
-Temperature can also cause thermal noise, so the power supply must not be too hot.
-Humidity also causes a short circuit in the internal circuit due to dew condensation, and corrosion not only damages the circuit, but also causes unexpected errors such as the generation of corrosion current.
+Additionally, when installing the power supply to the analyzers, it is also necessary to consider the temperature, humidity, and chemical corrosion.
+Higher temperatures must be avoided as it can cause thermal noise; therefore, the power supply must not be excessively hot.
+Humidity also causes short circuits in the internal circuit owing to dew condensation, and corrosion not only damages the circuit but also causes unexpected errors such as the generation of corrosion current.

 - Analyzers Guide 2017